On a local-global principle for quadratic twists of abelian varieties: Generalities

 \subsection{The connection with Sato--Tate groups}

-Let $A$ and $A'$ denote abelian varieties defined over $k$ of dimension $1\leq g \leq 3$.
-The Sato--Tate group of $A$, denoted $\ST(A)$, is an unconditionally defined closed real Lie subgroup of $\USp(2g)$, only determined up to conjugacy.
-It captures important information about the arithmetic of $A$ and it is conjectured to predict the limiting distribution of the Frobenius elements attached to~$A$.
-See \cite{BK15} for its definition in our context; see \cite{Ser12} for a conditional definition in a much more general context.
+Throughout this section suppose that $A$ and $A'$ have dimension $g \leq 3$.
+The Sato--Tate group of $A$, denoted $\ST(A)$, is a closed real Lie subgroup of $\USp(2g)$, only defined up to conjugacy.
+It captures important arithmetic information of $A$ and it is conjectured to predict the limiting distribution of the Frobenius elements attached to~$A$.
+See \cite{BK15} for its definition in our context; see \cite{Ser12} for a conditional definition in a more general context.
 Let us denote by $\ST(A)^0$ the connected component of the identity in $\ST(A)$, and by $\pi_0(\ST(A))$ the group of components of $\ST(A)$.